-I have always been passionate about photography, and although it is not my main area of engagement, I take pictures every day, and use it accordingly in other aspects of my work.
+I have always been passionate about photography throughout my life, and although it is not my main area of engagement, I take pictures every day.
 The first time I was in a darkroom was when I was twelve, and since then my love for the medium has never wavered.
 I also work as a freelance picture editor and researcher.

 I hate the Winter, and I hate January.
 Hate is a strong word.
 I hate strong words.
 I hate waking up in the dark, when I cannot see; only the Darkness outside.
 So you see, I set myself a project – a reason to get out of bed, apart from going to work three days a week.
 Which is when I awake in the Darkness.
 Three times a week; on the days of Monday; Tuesday and Wednesdays.
 So.
 Until the 31st of March 2013, I will take a photograph; date it; note the sunrise time, and make a comment.
 That way I will get through January.